sqsonia/Blueberry-Bunny/README.md

 - 🫐 A blueberry bunny family plus strawberry, peach, kiwi, grape, citrus, melon, plum, cherry, and dragonfruit friends to juggle.
 - ✋ Smooth drag-and-drop stacks with keyboard access for players who prefer it.
-- 📈 Ten handcrafted levels that add more tubes, helper slots, and fruit bunny families as you advance.
+- 📈 Eight handcrafted levels that add more tubes, helper slots, and fruit bunny families as you advance.
 - 🎯 Win detection with a celebratory modal that jumps you to the next level or restarts the adventure.
 - 🆘 Level five assistance: unlock optional helper powers to spawn an extra tube or skip ahead if the board gets too wild.
 - 🌈 Hand-crafted visuals: soft gradients, glass tubes, and cute bunny faces with fruit-inspired details.